ivteplo/java-cli-calculator/README.md

 - [ ] Add support for parentheses
 - [ ] Add power operator (`**` or `^`)
 - [ ] Add some often-used mathematical functions
+- [ ] Add support for floating-point numbers